rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 of [my] father’ 20 hits, there are only 3 hits for the sequence t́et́a+m marto ‘with my father’, which is the highest attestation of a nominative-equivalent form with a function attributed to the genitive.
-Interestingly enough these three hits come in publications written by speakers of Alatyr'-type dialects (Doronin 1993; Bargova 1997).
+Interestingly enough these three hits come in publications written by speakers of Alatyrʹ-type dialects (Doronin 1993; Bargova 1997).
 Could these be instances of over-zealous proof-readers with different dialect backgrounds, or should they be considered hypercorrect forms attributed to the authors themselves?
 The special 2SG genitive form in t́et́a+t́ has a slightly lower attestation, e.g. t́et́a+t́ marto ‘with your/